MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 No, you need to use a Microsoft Windows computer that has [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] installed.

-If [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] is not installed, you'll get an error similar to: "This file format cannot be signed because it is not recognized".
+If [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] isn't installed, you get an error similar to: "This file format cannot be signed because it isn't recognized".

 ### Can I use a self-signed certificate to sign my apps targeting AppSource?